snoekiede/Esox.Rust.ObjectPool/README.md

 ## License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 EsoxSolutions

 ## Credits